 "The taste of Leithaberg should be unique", emphasize Leithaberg winegrowers.
 Traditional production methods preserve the region-typical wine style which combines terroir-influenced spiciness, minerality and fruit with freshness and elegance typical for the regional varieties.
-Leithaberg DAC wines fall in the "Reserve" category and include red and white wines.
+Leithaberg DAC wines include red and white wines.
 The Leithaberg DAC white may be vinificated from Grüner Veltliner, Pinot Blanc, Chardonnay or Neuburger.
 The Leithaberg DAC red is produced from Blaufränkisch.
 It matures in wooden barrels; yet flavors derived from wood should remain in the background and only emphasize character, elegance and power.
 There is one feature Leithaberg DAC reds and whites have in common: they display tension and vivacity, are tightly knit and multi-layered.

 With its 3.097 hectares, the winegrowing area Leithaberg ranks among the oldest winegrowing zones in the world and extends over the Burgenland-facing inclines of the Leithagebirge, west of Lake Neusiedl.
 Findings of grape pips as burial object in a Celtic tumulus from the 8th century before Christ represent the oldest evidence of winegrowing in Middle Europe.
 Geological and natural conditions define the boundaries of the winegrowing region.
 It encompasses the districts Eisenstadt and its outskirts as well as the communities Jois and Winden.
 Around 20 Leithaberg communities line up along the circa 35 km long wine route from Jois in the north to Großhöflein and Zagersdorf in the south.
 Numerous almond, cherry and peach trees characteristically dot the vineyards which slope towards Lake Neusiedl.